lint-staged/lint-staged/README.md

 ### Simple config format

 Should be an object where each value is a command to run and its key is a glob pattern to use for this command.
-This package uses [minimatch](https://github.com/isaacs/minimatch) for glob patterns.
+This package uses [multimatch](https://github.com/sindresorhus/multimatch) which in turn uses [minimatch](https://github.com/isaacs/minimatch) for glob patterns.

 #### `package.json` example:
 ```json